MahmodSamir/MahmodSamir/README.md

   Hi there, I’m Mahmoud!👋
-  - #### **Undergraduate student at Faculty of Computers and Artifical intelligence at Helwan university**
+  - #### **Software Engineer**
   ## Passionate about Software development
-  - have knowledge in C, Java, Dart, and flutter
+  - have knowledge in C, Java, Dart, and flutter.
-  - Working more on Mobile application development
+  - Working more on Mobile application development.
-  - Strengthen problem solving skill
+  - Strengthen problem solving skill.
-  - Learning Android native and react native
+  - Eager to learn.

 ### Languages:
 -  Arabic — native